mobify/mobifyjs/www/v2/docs/image-resizer.md

 breakpoints.
 Let's break down how this will actually work in the browser:

 - if the browser width is 1000px or greater:
-    - Use "horse.png" since `src` is not specified.
+    - Use "horse.png" since `src` is not specified in the `source` element corresponding to that media query.
 Auto determine width since `data-width` isn't specified.
 - if the browser width is between 800px and 999px:
-    - Use "horse.png" since `src` is not specified.
+    - Use "horse.png" since `src` is not specified in the `source` element corresponding to that media query.
 Resize to 400px wide.
 - if the browser width is between 480px and 799px:
-    - Use "horse.png" since `src` is not specified.
+    - Use "horse.png" since `src` is not specified in the `source` element corresponding to that media query.
 Resize to 200px wide.
 - if the browser width is between 0 and 480px (smartphone):
     - Use "alt-horse.png" for art direction purposes.
-- if javascript isn't supported, fallback to regular old `img` tag.
+- if Javascript isn't supported, fallback to regular old `img` tag.
 (which has no <noscript> hacks).

 The `resize` method will cause the above markup to transform into this (on an iPhone):